salewski/terraform/website/docs/configuration/style.html.md

 * Top-level blocks should always be separated from one another by one blank line.
-Nested blocks should also be separated by blank lines, except when grouping together related blocks of the same type.
+Nested blocks should also be separated by blank lines, except when grouping together related blocks of the same type (like multiple `provisioner` blocks in a resource).

 * Avoid separating multiple blocks of the same type with other blocks of a different type, unless the block types are defined by semantics to